build-server-protocol/build-server-protocol/docs/specification.md

 client wants to control the Java process execution, for example to enable custom Java agents or launch a custom main class during unit testing or debugging

-The data provided by this endpoint may change beteween compilations, so it should not be cached in any form.
-The client should ask for it right before test exection, after all the targets are compiled.
+The data provided by this endpoint may change between compilations, so it should not be cached in any form.
+The client should ask for it right before test execution, after all the targets are compiled.

 - method: `buildTarget/jvmTestEnvironment`